richardfxr/sity/README.md

 https://sity-earth--dev-vc9f6b05.web.app/

-THe link above is for the current development preview.
+The link above is the current development preview.
 New code will be deployed to this channel before it is ready for the actual site.
 For development use only.